R2U2/r2u2/README.md

 ## Citing R2U2

-If you would like to cite R2U2, please use our 2023 CAV paper:
+If you would like to cite R2U2, please use our [2023 CAV paper](https://link.springer.com/chapter/10.1007/978-3-031-37709-9_23):

-*Johannsen, Chris, Jones, Phillip, Kempa, Brian, Rozier, Kristin Yvonne, & Zhang, Pei.
-(2023).
-R2U2 V3 Demonstration Artifact for the 35th International Conference on Computer Aided Verification (CAV'23).
-International Conference on Computer Aided Verification (CAV), Paris, France.
-Zenodo. https://doi.org/10.5281/zenodo.7889284*
+Johannsen, C., Jones, P., Kempa, B., Rozier, K.Y., Zhang, P. (2023).
+R2U2 Version 3.0: Re-Imagining a Toolchain for Specification, Resource Estimation, and Optimized Observer Generation for Runtime Verification in Hardware and Software.
+In: Enea, C., Lal, A. (eds) Computer Aided Verification.
+CAV 2023.
+Lecture Notes in Computer Science, vol 13966.
+Springer, Cham. https://doi.org/10.1007/978-3-031-37709-9_23

 # Running R2U2